 If you are stuck somewhere, look up the solution code only as a last resort.
 When you do, you are likely to find a specific framework to solve the problem which in turn will serve to disrupt your individualistic problem-solving abilities.
 So, resist the temptation to look up the solution wherever possible.
 Think hard and try to arrive at the solution on your own.

-Even if you do go down that road, avoid memorizing or taking it down as is; simply familiarize yourself with the logic and attempt to create a new solution based on your learning.
+Even if you do go down that road, such as by using a tool like chatgpt, avoid memorizing or taking it down as is; simply familiarize yourself with the logic and attempt to create a new solution based on your learning.

 7. Practice, Practice, Practice